CIRALabs/high-assurance-dids-with-dns/draft-ietf-high-assurance-dids-with-dns.md

 # Verification Process

-Using the new DNS records and proof object in the DID document, we can enable a more secure and higher assurance verification process for the DID.
-It is important to note that while not strictly necessary, DNSSEC verification should be performed each time a DNS record is resolved to ensure accuracy.
+Using the new DNS records and proof object in the DID document, we enable a more secure and higher assurance verification process for the DID.
+It is important to note that while not strictly necessary, DNSSEC verification should be performed each time a DNS record is resolved to ensure authenticity.

 1. **Initial presentation:** The user is presented with a DID document, ex. did:web:example.ca.
 2. **Verification of the DID:** The user verifies the DID is represented as a URI record in the associated domain.